Shere Hite: Methodology

 Hite used an individualistic research method.
 Thousands of responses from anonymous questionnaires were used as a framework to develop a discourse on human responses to gender and sexuality.
 Her conclusions were met with methodological criticism.
 The fact that her data are not probability samples raises concerns about whether the sample data can be generalized to relevant populations.
 As is common with surveys concerning sensitive subjects such as sexual behavior, the proportion of nonresponse is typically large.
 Thus the conclusions derived from the data may not represent the views of the population under study because of sampling bias due to nonresponse.
+Conversely, feminists have argued that previous studies on the topic were not representative of a general female population due in part to the means by which participants were selected.
+Many early subjects in the studies of Masters and Johnson, for example, were sex workers whose comfort with performing sex acts while observed in a laboratory setting might not have been representative of a less-practiced population.
+Hite's methodology attempted to minimize bias by shifting decisions of subject inclusion from researchers to subjects.

 Hite has been praised for her theoretical fruitfulness in sociological research.
 The suggestion of bias in some of Hite's studies is frequently used as a talking point in university courses where sampling methods are discussed, along with The Literary Digest poll of 1936.
 One discussion of sampling bias is by Philip Zimbardo, who explained that women in Hite's study were given a survey about marriage satisfaction, where 98% reported dissatisfaction, and 75% reported having had extra-marital affairs, but where only 4% of women given the survey responded.
 Zimbardo argued that the women who had dissatisfaction may have been more motivated to respond than women who were satisfied and that her research may just have been "science-coded journalism."
 Some or all of her published surveys depended on wide multi-channel questionnaire distribution, opportunity for many long answers on a respondent's own schedule, enforced respondent anonymity, and response by mail rather than polling by telephone.
 Sharon Lohr argues that the distribution of questionnaires to women's organizations and the length of the questions and the allowance for long responses introduces a bias towards people who are not typical.
 She also argues that several of the questions are leading the respondent to reply in a particular way.